 Fountain Hills Recovery is dedicated to providing comprehensive treatment programs that will aid in sustainable sobriety and not just short-term solutions.
 When it comes to treating co-occurring symptoms, we utilize a number of techniques in order to eliminate the primary cause, not just the addiction.

 Trauma-related issues have known to be the main cause of a number of adulthood problems that can present a gateway to substance abuse.
-Eye Movement Desensitization and Reprocessing (EMDR) is a form of interactive psychotherapy that is considered to be the most comprehensive of its kind.
+EMDR (Eye Movement Desensitization and Reprocessing) therapy is a form of interactive psychotherapy that is considered to be the most comprehensive of its kind.
 It’s the latest and greatest therapy for addressing negative emotional experiences linked to trauma.

-First of all, when encouraging the client to revisit past traumatic events, we want to make sure the patient feels safe and comfortable.
+First of all, when encouraging a patient to revisit past traumatic events, we want to make sure the patient feels safe and comfortable.
 Creating a healthy and therapeutic environment is a crucial step if we are to expect a positive outcome of this treatment approach.
-Luckily, our experts, combined with the peaceful treatment setting of our facility, will ensure that the reprocessing of traumatic events is conducted in a safe manner.
+Luckily, our therapists, combined with the peaceful treatment setting of our facility in Phoenix, will ensure that the reprocessing of traumatic events is conducted in a safe manner when receiving EMDR therapy at our facility in Phoenix.

 Then it comes down to rewiring the neural pathways that were created at the time of this unfortunate event.
 This is done by eliminating the emotional charge associated with the memory.
 Finally, the therapist helps the client transform the negative feelings associated with the trauma into more positive ones, alleviating the anxiety in the process.

-If you or your beloved one have a problem with substance abuse that is directly linked to a traumatic event in the past, we can help.
+If you or your beloved one have a problem with substance abuse that is directly linked to a traumatic event in the past, our EMDR therapy can help.
 Give us a call or contact us via our website to schedule a consultation with some of the best experts in the field of trauma therapy.